dmz44/Robotics_Assignment_4/README.md

 ### Part 3: Programming a publisher and a subscriber for YOLO

-You need to code a ROS2 publisher script on Jetson that publishes information from the provided YOLO code.
-For this assignment, consider only the base model, not Pose and Seg models.
-You can use either CUDA or NPU for your applications.

-The following are the expected topics that your code should publish: Bounding box pixel location, Bounding box pixel width, Bounding box pixel height, and Class information.
-Publishing the camera image is optional.

-You also need to code a ROS2 subscriber script on the Remote PC that receives the information from the Jetson and displays the information on the screen.
-The minimum requirement is similar to the `ros2 topic list`.
-There is no user interface requirement for the subscriber.

 In order to complete part 3, you need to learn how to use ROS 2 to command the turtlebot using your own program.
 Refer to the Assignment 3 Appendix for help regarding this process.
-You would also need to investigate what type of ROS 2 messages are appropriate for this task.
-You might choose to have multiple publishers to achieve this task, declare a custom ROS2 message type, or have the entire output output through ROS 2 String message type to be decoded separately.
+Take a look at the provided publisher and subscriber script for YOLO in the git repository.

 Again, make sure both machines have synced time and are on the same local network.